nus-cs2103-AY1718S2/addressbook-level4/collated/functional/Kyholmes.md

     }

     /**
-     * Returns true if the queue contains an equivalent patient as the given argument.
+     * Returns true if the queue contains an equivalent patient index as the given argument.
      */
     public boolean contains(int toCheck) {
         requireNonNull(toCheck);
-        boolean exist = visitingQueue.contains(toCheck);
         return visitingQueue.contains(toCheck);
     }